Fake It 'Til You Make It

 It takes just minutes and elbow grease to rid your kitchen of grease and grime.
 Give soiled dishes a quick bath in soapy water before hiding them in the dishwasher or unused stock pots.
 Wipe down counter surfaces and close cupboards for a gleaming galley.
 Then, leave the rest of the cleaning until the guests leave.

 Counter clutter on the bathroom counter by organizing it in underlying cabinets outfitted with toiletry holders.
-Put a Lazy Susan to work to hold makeup and shampoo bottles, and stack towels and toilet rolls in baskets.
+Put a Lazy Susan (like this one from Amazon) to work to hold makeup and shampoo bottles, and stack towels and toilet rolls in baskets.

 Transform a haphazard home office into a study on cleanliness by scrapping expired post-it notes and to-do lists.
 Shelter homeless supplies and trinkets in attractive stationary containers placed atop your desk or beneath the keyboard.